hannahcomiskey/mcmsupply/cran-comments.md

 ## Resubmission 2
 - Update: Changed `\dontrun{}` to `\dontttest{}` for examples, expect for the plot_estimates.R.
 In this example, if I change the command to `donttest{}` the examples fail as they cannot locate the JAGS model files.
 However, when I leave it as `dontrun{}` and run_jags_model.R as `donttest{}`, the examples are fine.
 I cannot get to the bottom of why this is the case.
 Any advice would be greatly appreciated.
 The code is passing all tests outside of the examples environment so I am confident that the code works correctly.

-# Resubmission 3: Update package
+# Resubmission 3: Updated package
  - I have updated JAGS models stored in the package following reviewers comments.
- - I have included a design effect database that is used in the imputation of the standard error terms.
+ - I have included a design effect database that is used in the imputation of the standard error terms and updated the get_national_data function to reflect these changes.

 ## Test environments